-His greatest joys in life are his wife, Heather, and his son Seth Lancaster.
-Heather is a diaconal minister who serves as the vice president for advancement and marketing for the Theological Book Network.
-Seth is a securities analyst for Northern Trust Bank in Chicago.
+His greatest joys in life are his wife, Heather, and his son and daugher-in-law Seth and Anna Lancaster.
+Heather is an ELCA diaconal minister who serves as the executive director of Adoptions Unlimited in Chicago.
+Seth is a securities analyst for Performance Trust, and Anna is a Registered Nurse.

 In his free time, Pastor Feltman enjoys photography and playing golf.

 Office Manager J.D.
 Graham

 J.D.
 Graham is the newest member to the Epiphany family.